a3x9/ProjectEulerSolutions/README.md

 # Project Euler Solutions

-A collection of Python solutions to Project Euler problems.
-The Publicanii team absolutely does not intend to openly share the answers and methods to Project Euler's questions and thereby hinder users from experiencing the mathematical pleasure of solving problems.
+A collection of solutions to Project Euler problems.
 All solutions and explanations here are provided solely to show an alternative, different perspective.
+For 1st to 100th problems; Project Euler, gives permission to share solutions public.
 The Publicanii team has great respect for all of Project Euler's rules and the Project Euler community it is part of.

 ## Structure

 Each problem is organized in its own directory containing:
 - `problemX.py` - Python implementation of problem X
 - `problemX.c` - C implementation of problem X
-- `explanation.md` - Step-by-step explanation of the solution approach
+- `explanation.md` - Step-by-step explanation of the solutions approach

 ## About Project Euler